 Before you go, if you are like me, and need a regular rotation of recipe inspiration, then the VERY best thing you can do is sign up for my e-mails (for FREE!) to get a note in your inbox on what new recipes I have cooked up lately and maybe a side of every day life each week.
-You can sign up by clicking here or click on the button below.
+You can sign up by clicking here.

 Jiffy Corn Casserole

 - 8 oz cheddar cheese shredded (about 2 cups)

 - In a large casserole dish, add the melted butter, Jiffy mix, corn, creamed corn, egg, and half of the cheddar cheese (about 1 cup.)
 Mix until everything is combined.

 - Dollop the sour cream evenly over the top, then use a knife to gently swirl it into the casserole.
 Sprinkle the remaining cheese over the top.